Welcome to The Brotherhood of St Laurence (BSL) Timeline

 The Brotherhood was established as a religious order of the Anglican Church, with members including priests and lay brothers.

-In 1933 the Brotherhood of St Laurence accepted the invitation of Canon Maynard of St Peter’s Church Eastern Hill (who gained the approval of the Archbishop of Melbourne), and moved to St Mary's Mission in Fitzroy to help the poor in that neighbourhood.
+In 1933 the Brotherhood of St Laurence accepted the invitation of Father Maynard of St Peter’s Church Eastern Hill (who gained the approval of the Archbishop of Melbourne), and moved to St Mary's Mission in Fitzroy to help the poor in that neighbourhood.
 Young men who wished to serve others in the name of Christ came together as a community at St Mary’s and attended lectures at St Peter’s.
 They lived simply, studied, prayed and helped with social welfare activities.

 At the height of the Great Depression, when some 30 per cent of the workforce were without jobs, the Brotherhood became more actively involved in helping the unemployed.
 Several hostels were set up to provide accommodation for homeless unemployed men and boys; and a settlement at Carrum Downs gave some men and their families simple shelter and a place to produce some of their own food.